 Role of medical billing in revenue cycle management

 However, it does not complete here and moves on to the phase where claims are submitted for reimbursements, payment follow-ups, claim denial management, account receivables, and compiling the patient statements.
 Optimization and management of the revenue cycle demand consistent attention of physician practices and when most of them already complain of burnout and draining of energies due to their indulgence in administrative tasks.
-This is why a majority of physician practices outsource the billing and revenue cycle management to teams that can help them achieve their revenue targets.
+This is why a majority of physician practices outsource the billing and revenue cycle management healthcare to teams that can help them achieve their revenue targets.
 RCM vendors are specialized in managing the revenue cycle of physician practices and with their knowledge and expertise make the revenue collection process smooth.